You can hold your own on a complex matter. So why can’t you clear your inbox?

 Both programmes start with a free Discovery Session to check fit.

-6 one-to-one sessions within 3 months.
+6 one-to-one sessions over 6 weeks to 3 months.

-- 6 one-to-one coaching sessions online
+- 6 one-to-one coaching sessions via Zoom

 - Full ADHD Toolkit Membership access throughout